Aladim/sunshade/README.md

 Like mention befor a arduino platform is used for the micro controller job.
 Currently the Mega2560 is in charge.
 But for later on it could be change to a Nano variant.
 ## POC
-To finde out if the approach, to recycle the devices of an old cordless screwdrive I executed a simple POC :-).
+To finde out if the approach, to recycle the devices of an old cordless screwdrive for I executed a simple POC :-).

 ![cordless-screwdrive_AdobeExpress](https://github.com/Aladim/sunshade/assets/16881452/954ea077-bf9f-4f55-88f1-5e52f959c00d)